Lumi-supercomputer/LUMI-training-materials/docs/1day-20240208/A01_Documentation.md

 -   Slurm manual pages are also all [on the web](https://slurm.schedmd.com/archive/slurm-22.05.10/man_index.html) and are easily found by Google, but are usually those for the latest version.
+    The web version is not completely equivalent with the version provided by the `man` command on LUMI as the latter also contain additional information specific to the Slingshot 11 interconnect of LUMI.

     -   [`man sbatch`](https://slurm.schedmd.com/archive/slurm-22.05.10/sbatch.html)